Below are the people who make up the team at ITV Border.

 Before joining Border, Peter was with 'The Scotsman' since 2005, working across the Scottish Government and Business briefs before rising to the rank of Deputy Editor.

-Before joining ITV Border Kathryn worked as a Broadcast Journalist for BBC Scotland.
+Before joining ITV Border, Kathryn worked as a Broadcast Journalist at BBC Scotland in Glasgow.

 Ryan Dollard first joined ITV Border as a reporter in 2003.
 He then worked in Russia as a sports reporter for three years before returning to ITV Border in 2009.